 Overview

-Enron is developing a 991 MW gas-fired combined cycle generation plant of which 495.5 MW (“Riogen I”) was recently awarded Emergency Plant status by the Brazilian Government.
+ESA is developing a 991 MW gas-fired combined cycle generation plant of which 495.5 MW (“Riogen I”) was recently awarded Emergency Plant status by the Brazilian Government.
 The Riogen project will be located approximately 60 miles northwest of the center of the city of Rio de Janeiro, Brazil, just inside the municipality of Seropedica (population 60,000).
 The total cost of the project is estimated to be US$632 million.

 Physical Assets

 Riogen will be a combined cycle gas-fired electric generating plant.
 The main generating equipment will be two power blocks (Phase I and II), each consisting of two M501F Mistubishi Heavy Industries gas turbines and generators and one steam turbine and generator.
 Like the Cuiabá Power Plant, Riogen will be in a standard “two-on-one” configuration.
-Enron has closed the purchase contract for the gas turbines and is currently bidding out the balance of plant equipment.
-As an emergency back-up, the plant will have the ability to burn diesel fuel in the case of interruptions in the supply of natural gas to the plant.
+ESA has closed the purchase contract for the gas turbines and is currently bidding out the balance of plant equipment.
+As an emergency back-up, the plant will have the ability to operate on diesel fuel in the case of interruptions in the supply of natural gas to the plant.

 Basic Technical Concept

 The site will be located on one million square meters of land.
-Enron currently holds the right to purchase the site through an option agreement.
+ESA currently holds the right to purchase the site through an option agreement.
 The site is an attractive power plant site due to several key characteristics:

 Transportation: The site is immediately adjacent to the Dutra, the principal highway linking Rio de Janeiro and São Paulo.
 This highway will greatly facilitate transportation of heavy equipment to and from the site during construction;